-A Visit to the New River Valley Gorge Bridge, West Virginia
+A Visit to the New River Gorge Bridge – Exploring the Heart of West Virginia’s Mountain Majesty

 Dear Henry,

-We recently went on a road trip to see the New River Valley Gorge Bridge in West Virginia.
+We recently took a road trip to see the New River Gorge Bridge in West Virginia.
 Let me tell you all about it.

 At 53 miles long and 1,000 feet deep, the New River Valley Gorge is the longest and deepest gorge in the Appalachian Mountains.
-Its name, "New," is somewhat of a misnomer, as this is one of the oldest rivers on the North American continent, and no one is really sure where the name came from.
-Some sources say it is a translation of the Native American name for the river, and other sources say that as Euro-American settlers moved west, they noted this river as "new" every time they came across it.
+Its name, "New," is somewhat of a misnomer, as this is one of the oldest rivers on the North American continent, and no one is entirely sure where the name originated.
+Some sources claim that it is a translation of the Native American name for the river.
+In contrast, other sources suggest that as Euro-American settlers moved west, they referred to this river as "new" each time they encountered it.

 Historically, this was part of coal mining territory.
 However, after the bridge was built and a National Preserve was created, the area also began to see an increase in whitewater rafting and other outdoor recreation.

-The bridge is closed to pedestrian traffic, with the exception of the annual bridge day, which occurs yearly on the third Saturday of October.
+The bridge is closed to pedestrian traffic, except on the annual Bridge Day, which takes place on the third Saturday of October each year.
 On that day, base jumping is also allowed.

 The bridge was a boon for the towns of Fayetteville and Lansing.
 While the two towns are only 3.5 miles apart, as the crow flies, before the bridge's construction, it would take nearly 40 minutes to commute between them, as one had to descend into the canyon, cross the river, and then climb up the other side.

 The National Park Service has a visitor's center on the Lansing side, complete with an overlook, that explains the history and construction of the bridge.
-We hiked around that before taking the guided driving tour down the side of the mountain and through the area's mining history, before splashing around in the New River on the other side.
+We hiked around that area before taking the guided driving tour down the side of the mountain and through the area's mining history, and then splashed around in the New River on the other side.

-However, it is important to note that mining activity is still prevalent in this area, and active railways run through the gorge.
-It is important to pay attention and not to stand idle on any of the rails in the area.
+However, it is essential to note that mining activity remains prevalent in this area, and active railways run through the gorge.
+You must pay attention and not stand idle on any of the rails in the area.

-This was a great historical field trip, and it included quite a few breathtaking views.
-It is an easy drive from the Roanoke area and best of all, it's free!
+This was a great historical field trip, featuring numerous breathtaking views.
+It is an easy drive from the Roanoke area, and best of all, it's free!

 Check out the YouTube video here: https://youtu.be/yBbBzuFIsBg